bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 An input module executor provides the following methods with default implementation (which can be overridden)f.

 1) ``tokenize``:
       It is invoked every time when a new portion of data is received.
 It processes a flow of bytes to determine the beginning and the end of the Interval (significant set of bytes in incoming flow of bytes).
 By default it returns None value (meaning that it is impossible to determine an Interval).
-If Interval detected, method should return it (indexes of the first and the last elements of the interval in the flow of bytes).
+If Interval detected, method should return it (indices of the first and the last elements of the interval in the flow of bytes).
 The resulting interval can either contain message or not.

 2) ``parse``:
      This method is invoked once the "tokenize" method returns an Interval.
 It processes both a buffer with incoming data (a flow of bytes) and an Interval (an output of "tokenize" method).
 Its purpose is to define whether the Interval contains a message or meaningless data.
 Default return value is None.
 The same value should be returned if Interval contains meaningless data.
 If Interval contains a message, the "InputEnvelope" value should be returned.

 3) ``createProcessedMessageResponse``:
-      It is invoked after each call of the parse method.
+      It is invoked after each call of the "parse" method.
 Its purpose is to create response to the source of data - the instance of InputStreamingResponse.

       The parameters of the method are: